-Lagos-Calabar Highway: Property owners task Umahi on subsisting court order
+Lagos-Calabar highway: Property owners task Umahi on subsisting court order

-Owners of properties affected by the diversion of Lagos-Calabar Coastal Highway have asked the minister of works, Engr.
-David Umahi, to explain to Nigerians why the ministry has refused to obey a subsisting court order.
+Abuja—Owners of property affected by the diversion of Lagos-Calabar coastal highway have asked the Minister of Works, David Umahi, to explain to Nigerians why the ministry has refused to obey a subsisting court order.

-Recall, the diversion of a section of the Lagos-Calabar Coastal Highway to Okun Ajah in Lagos State, has been a subject of controversy between the federal ministry of works and investors of Win -homes Global Services Limited.
+Recall that the diversion of a section of the coastal highway to Okun Ajah in Lagos State has been a subject of controversy between the Federal Ministry of Works and investors of Winhomes Global Services Limited.

-The minister had challenged the Chief Executive Officer of Winhomes, Stella Okengwu to publish the detailed financial records of diaspora investors from whom she purportedly raised the sum of $250m to fund the project in Okun Ajah, Lagos State.
+The minister had challenged the Chief Executive Officer of Winhomes, Stella Okengwu, to publish the detailed financial records of diaspora investors from whom she purportedly raised $250 million to fund the project in Okun Ajah, Lagos State.

-Umahi earlier said, “There’s one Mrs Ifeoma who goes to African restaurants in America and pays people little sums of money, saying she invested $250m.
+Umahi had earlier said: “There’s one Mrs Ifeoma who goes to African restaurants in America and pays people little sums of money, saying she invested $250 million.

-“If she collected the $250m, those who paid to her should hold her responsible, as nothing has been done on the land, just a gatehouse.”
+“If she collected the $250 million, those who paid to her should hold her responsible, as nothing has been done on the land, just a gatehouse.”

 “He should tell Nigerians why the illegal diversion from the 2006 Coastal Road alignment into Winhomes property.

-“Not only that, Minister Umahi should back his claims with legal authorization from the relevant authorities including the Presidency, Lagos State Government, the National Assembly or the Lagos State Assembly.
+“Not only that, Umahi should back his claims with legal authorisation from the relevant authorities, including the Presidency, Lagos State government, the National Assembly or the Lagos State Assembly.’’

 She vowed not to allow herself to be intimidated or bow to pressure in her pursuit of justice and fairness.

-Despite the ongoing controversy, Okengwu, further said, “We are committed to working collaboratively with government entities, but this must be grounded in legality and fairness”.
+Despite the ongoing controversy, Okengwu said: “We are committed to working collaboratively with government entities, but this must be grounded in legality and fairness.”

 Disclaimer